Welcome to the world of gaming, where each frame matters and counts for your performance.

 Screen Size

 Screen size is the ratio of pixels or inches that contain the pixels.
 More pixels mean more FPS.
 But it also depends on the supporting hardware you are using.
 If you don’t have a competing GPU, your gaming performance may drop as your FPS drops.
 That is why screen size matters when thinking about fullscreen or borderless.
-It is because the borderless has a larger screen than the fullscreen and generally gives more FPS.
+The borderless has a larger screen than the fullscreen and generally gives more FPS.

 Resolution & Performance